 If a space is copied by way of a third-party app, Security for Confluence is not guaranteed to completely scan the copy.
 Administrators are strongly encouraged to manually scan the copied space at least once.

 The automatic scanning status of a given space can be seen in its Security Analysis.

-Only Confluence administrators have access to these settings.
+Only Confluence administrators and any user granted explicit app access have access to these settings.